- Historical Context

 P3: In tandem with this, Hitchcock ultimately adds to the anxiety of the audience by employing lighting and cross-cutting techniques in the climax scene of the plot, in which an infuriated Thorwald attempts to enter Jeff’s apartment.

-If you find this helpful, then you might want to check out our Rear Window: A Killer Text Guide, which has all the information and resources you need to succeed in your exam.
-With detailed summaries and background information, as well as a detailed analysis of all five essay prompts!
+If you find this helpful, then you might want to check out our A Killer Text Guide: Rear Window ebook, which has all the information and resources you need to succeed in your exam, with detailed summaries and background information, as well as a detailed analysis of all five essay prompts!